2007 Forrest Wood Cup

 Lake Ouachita, Hot Springs, Ark.

-22: Number of bass brought in by the 10 co-anglers.
+0: Number of five-bass limits weighed in today by the top 10 pros.

 3: Number of bass bites Suggs said he got all day.

 1: Number of those bites he lost.

 12: Number of people inducted into the National Guard in a special ceremony that took place before today’s weigh-in.